Sabine Heinlein is a writer covering vacuums. Keeping her multi-pet home clean is one of her more acceptable obsessions.

 Staff writer Sabine Heinlein has been a journalist for more than two decades.
 She obsesses over how to remove cat and rabbit fur from her couch and hairballs from her heirloom rugs.
 She has written guides to upright and canister, handheld, and cordless stick vacuums, among others.

-The best handheld vacuum for people with pets: Black+Decker 20V Max Dustbuster AdvancedClean+ Cordless Pet Hand Vacuum HHVK515JP07
+Our pick for best handheld vacuum for pet hair, the Black+Decker 20V Max Dustbuster AdvancedClean+ Cordless Pet Hand Vacuum HHVK515JP07.

 Our pick